 What Wing Tsun is Not

 Wing Tsun is not a ‘made-up’ martial art.
 It has an authentic lineage from Yip Man.
-The unique meaning behind this is that it has a completely different idea for self-defense than the other common martial arts styles.
+Wing Tsun, Yip Man lineage, has a completely different idea for self-defense than the other common martial arts styles.
 We are used to getting a skeptical reaction to these words.
-Many martial arts claim they teach a small person to use the power of their attacker against them but the truth is, most arts that claim this do not have this kind of technique or instruction necessary to do this.
+Many martial arts claim they teach a small person to use the power of a larger attacker against them but the truth is, most arts that claim this do not have the kind of technique or instruction necessary to do this.
 In addition, the learning of chi sau (sticky hands ) requires patience on your part but it will be rewarded.
 Wing Tsun looks at self-defense objectively.
 In order to deal with attacks coming at a defender, a point of contact is important so that a defender can evade, deflect or dissolve an attack as soon as it begins rather than wait until one’s eyes can perceive it and it is already a few inches away!

 Who can learn Wing Tsun?